Pirates vs. Cubs Player Props Betting Odds

-Player prop bet options for Nico Hoerner, Bryan Reynolds and others are listed when the Chicago Cubs host the Pittsburgh Pirates at Wrigley Field on Thursday (at 8:05 PM ET).
+Those looking to place a player prop wager can find odds on Nico Hoerner, Bryan Reynolds and others in the Chicago Cubs-Pittsburgh Pirates matchup at PNC Park on Monday at 7:05 PM ET.

 Bet on this matchup or its props with BetMGM!